Litla Skálda: Introduction

 færi heldr, an skapligt væri.

-Lestir réð lo
+Lestir réð loks at kasta

 — lofðungs brögð ýtar sögðu —